Skip to content

 Make a backup Restore a backup

-Physical restores with data-at-rest encryption¶
+Physical restores with data-at-rest encryption

 Version added: 2.0.0

-You can back up and restore the encrypted data at rest.
+You can back up and restore the data encrypted at rest.
 Thereby you ensure data safety and can also comply with security requirements such as GDPR, HIPAA, PCI DSS, or PHI.

 This is how it works: